Dot-Stuff/Dot-Engine/README.md

 [Play on Newgrounds](https://www.newgrounds.com/portal/view/770371)
 [Support the project](https://ninja-muffin24.itch.io/funkin)

-IF YOU MAKE A MOD AND DISTRIBUTE A MODIFIED / RECOMIPLED VERSION, YOU MUST OPEN SOURCE YOUR MOD AS WELL
+IF YOU MAKE A MOD AND DISTRIBUTE A MODIFIED / RECOMPILED VERSION, YOU MUST OPEN SOURCE YOUR MOD AS WELL

 ## Credits / shoutouts